FINANCE, BUDGETS AND CASHFLOW

 What is the difference between quantitative and qualitative forecasting?

-A key difference between quantitative and qualitative financial forecasting is that quantitative forecasting relies on numerical data and statistical methods, while qualitative forecasting involves subjective analysis and expert judgement.
+A key difference between quantitative and qualitative financial forecasting is that quantitative forecasting relies on numerical data and statistical methods, while qualitative forecasting involves subjective analysis and expert judgment.
 Here are some forecasting examples:

 Quantitative Financial Forecasting